Search

 Generally, however, if you’ve used Recall Rehearsal thoroughly and self-test thoroughly, you shouldn’t have issues on exam day.

-Memory and Studying Simply Could Not Be Easier
+Using A Memory Palace For Studying Simply Could Not Be Easier

 Sure, it can seem like using a Memory Palace involves a lot of moving parts in the beginning.